-Problem to solve: we'd like to automatically include Expected Results into our test scripts.
+Problem to solve: We'd like to automatically include Expected Results into our test scripts

-In the tests shown above, for example, we might want to include this Expected Result every time the necessary Values appear together in a test case.
+In the tests shown above for example, we might want to include this Expected Result every time the necessary Values appear together in a test case:

-- When a customer attempts to use frequent flier miles to pay for a flight and that customer has enough miles to do so, confirm that the transaction is successfully processed and that the customer's frequent flier balance is debited.
+1) When a customer attempts to use frequent flier miles to pay for a flight and that customer has enough miles to do so, confirm that the transaction is successfully processed and that the customer's frequent flier balance is debited.

-In the Auto-Script screen, find the specific test step you want to add your Expected Result to and highlight it.
+In the Auto-Script screen, find the specific test step you want to add your Expected Result to and highlight it

 Ask yourself these 3 questions and formulate precise answers:

-1. What Expected Result(s) will be triggered?
+1) What Expected Result(s) will be triggered?

 - Exactly two Values are necessary to trigger the Expected Result here.
-One is insufficient and we don't need three.
+One is insufficient, and we don't need three.

-Next, with the answers to those 3 questions fresh in your mind, enter ONLY the specific Values that are needed to trigger the Expected Result.
+Next, with the answers to those 3 questions fresh in your mind, enter ONLY the specific Values that are needed to trigger the Expected Result

-You're setting up a simple "when" / "then" rule here.
+You're setting up a simple "when / then" rule here.

-Note that you're not restricted to rules like when Type of Payment IS frequent flier points:
+Note that you're not restricted to rules like when "Type of Payment" IS frequent flier points:

-- Alternatively, you could create a rule that says when Type of payment is "ANY," then...
+- Alternatively, you could create a rule that says when "Type of Payment" is "ANY," then...

 That's it!
 All your tests will now include the Expected Results you defined.

-- Using the Requirements feature, in contrast, is like telling the test generation engine "make sure that the specific combination of Values I'm specifying here definitely appear together in the set of tests at least one time (and, if I tell you that there's an Expected Result associated with that scenario, please be sure to include it)."
+- Using the Requirements feature, in contrast, is like telling the test generation engine "make sure that the specific combination of Values I'm specifying here definitely appears together in the set of tests at least one time (and, if I tell you that there's an Expected Result associated with that scenario, please be sure to include it)."

 - Accordingly, if you're generating 2-way tests with Hexawise, you should primarily use the Expected Results feature to define simple Expected Results rules that are decided by using only one or two Values.